-Ministry Of Finance Announces Amendments To Ministerial Decisions On Tax Groups And Participation And Foreign Permanent Establishment Exemptions
+Ministry of Finance Announces Amendments to Ministerial Decisions on Tax Groups and Participation and Foreign Permanent Establishment Exemptions

-Revised provisions under the UAE Corporate Tax Law aim to enhance compliance and streamline administrative processes

-Abu Dhabi – UAE, 23 December 2024 : The UAE Ministry of Finance has announced amendments to existing Ministerial Decisions through the issuance of updated Ministerial Decision No. (301) of 2024 on Tax Groups for the purposes of federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses, and an updated Ministerial Decision No. (302) of 2024 on the Participation Exemption and Foreign Permanent Establishment Exemption for the purposes of the same Decree-Law.
+(MENAFN- MOF.GOV) Abu Dhabi – UAE, 23 December 2024: The UAE Ministry of Finance has announced amendments to existing Ministerial Decisions through the issuance of updated Ministerial Decision No. (301) of 2024 on Tax Groups for the purposes of Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses, and an updated Ministerial Decision No. (302) of 2024 on the Participation Exemption and Foreign Permanent Establishment Exemption for the purposes of the same Decree-Law.

 These amendments provide significant clarifications and administrative relief aimed at enhancing compliance and reinforcing the UAE's position as a leading global business destination.